Skip to main content

 Cats + Medications & Supplements

-• Levetiracetam is given by mouth or injection and is used off label to treat seizures and epilepsy.
+• Interferon alfa is given by mouth or injection and is used off label to treat certain viral diseases in dogs and cats.
 Give as directed by your veterinarian.
-Common side effects include sleepiness and incoordination in dogs and decreased appetite, incoordination, drooling, and sleepiness in cats.
-Do not use levetiracetam in pets that are allergic to it.
+Side effects are uncommon but may include vomiting or decreased appetite.
+Do not use in pets that are allergic to it or that are receiving immediate vaccination.
 If a negative reaction occurs, please call your veterinary office.